ndr-repo/timetable/README.md

 # timetable
-Timeline views for Windows and Linux file systems.
+Timeline view from the command line for Windows and Linux file systems.
 Made for forensic timelining and various recursive queries on endpoints and servers.

 - **timetable** - displays a timeline of files and directories in the current working dir sorted by UTC creation time, last access, and last write